crowan14/Wave-Equation-on-Moving-Boundary/README.md

 Passing the time derivatives inside the sum, using the product rule, and expanding we obtain

 $$ T = \frac{1}{2}\dot a_i \dot a_j M_{ij} + \dot a_i a_j T^1_{ij} + \frac{1}{2} a_i a_i T^2_{ij} $$

 $$ T^1_{ij} = \int_0^L W_i \dot W_j dx, \quad T^2_{ij} = \int_0^L \dot W_i \dot W_j dx $$

+Knowing how to compute the strain and kinetic energy of the solution, we can plot the total energy of the motion as a function of time.